chsueh2/LRT_Chi_Square_Test/project3.md

 ## Packages

-The following packages are used in this project:
+The following packages are used in this project fffffff:

 - `conflicted`: tools to deal with R package conflicts
 - `here`: enables easy file referencing and builds file paths in a